 Ingredients

-- 22 kumquats, halved and seeded
+- 22 kumquats halved and seeded

-- 4 TBS orange blossom water
+- 4 tablespoon orange blossom water

 - 3 cup all purpose flour